whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Null-Free-Bind.md

 instance, when a single byte such as 1 is being inserted into a 64-bit register such as RAX, a lot of nulls will be parsed as well.
 This could easily be circumvented by pushing such bytes as WORDs and then saving such values in Lower 16 bit registers such as ax, bx, dx, bp, and so forth.

-Other techniques could be simply implement using a lower bit register such as Lower 8-bits instead of 64-bits when it comes to small operations.
+Other techniques could simply implement using a lower bit register such as lower 8-bits instead of 64-bits when it comes to small operations.

 Final code: